NoailletasJordan/NoailletasJordan/README.md

 ###  Hi there 👋
-02/2021: Switched to Gitlab for work
+*feb 2021: Switched to Gitlab for work*

 <!--
 **NoailletasJordan/NoailletasJordan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.